The Driver: Development

-Pre-production
+Pre-production and casting

 In the late 1970s, Britain's EMI Films came under the stewardship of Michael Deeley and Barry Spikings.
 They began co-financing movies shot in Hollywood in association with major US studios that were aimed at the international market, such as Convoy, The Deer Hunter and The Driver.
 They were interested in financing The Driver provided a suitable star could be found for the lead.

 According to Hill, the script was unable to bring in talents for "about a year and a half."
 The role of the Driver was originally intended for Steve McQueen, who had starred in the Hill-scripted The Getaway (1972).
 McQueen turned down the role because, as Hill stated, he refused to star in another film that revolved substantially around cars.
 The studio then went to Bronson, but he was unhappy with Hill.
 "He thought I had edited Hard Times in a way that had not favoured [Bronson's wife and co-star] Jill Ireland", said Hill, who added he "never thought" casting Bronson "was a good idea.
 And I never thought he'd do it."
 Hill was contacted by Ryan O'Neal's agent and agreed to meet the star.
 "We talked about the role and talked about the minimalist approach I wanted to try", said Hill.
 "He felt he could do it and we just got comfortable with each other."
 Although considered primarily a comedy and romantic star at the time, O'Neal's casting enabled the filmmakers to secure financing.
 O'Neal complimented the filmmaker as "a force to be reckoned with", as well as "a first rate writer and an even better director.
 And he's fast.
 Most young directors today think they are David Lean; they spend over a year on a film and we get robots that talk."